GR8505/US_Election_NLP/README.md

 ### Key Insights

 1) All winners recorded higher **Average Sentiment** scores than their opponents
-2) All winners registered a larger percentage of positive tweets compared to their rivals, with 2012 being the only exception.
+2) All winners registered a larger percentage of positive tweets compared to their rivals, with 2012 being the only exception
-3) Each winning candidate had a lower percentage of tweets with negative sentiment than their opponents.
+3) Each winning candidate had a lower percentage of tweets with negative sentiment than their opponents
-4) **Emotional Analysis** showed no clear patterns.
+4) **Emotional Analysis** showed no clear patterns
 5) **Twitter Engagement** results was inconclusive:
    - In 2008 and 2016, the losers recorded higher Average Likes scores, however, in 2012 and 2020 the winners had higher Average
-     Likes scores.
+     Likes scores
-   - In all years, the winners registered higher Average Replies scores.
+   - In all years, the winners registered higher Average Replies scores
-   - Average Retweets scores were higher for all winners, except in 2016.
+   - Average Retweets scores were higher for all winners, except in 2016
-   - Average Tweet Length was higher for the winners in 2016 and 2020 but not in the other two years.
+   - Average Tweet Length was higher for the winners in 2016 and 2020 but not in the other two years

 ---------------------------------------------------------------------------------------